carlosCharz/springdatacouchbase/README.md

 * [Spring Data and Couchbase](https://blog.couchbase.com/spring-data-couchbase-2-is-out-quick-getting-started-with-spring-initializr/): There you will find more considerations when working with spring data and couchbase.
 * [Introduction to spring data and couchbase](http://www.baeldung.com/spring-data-couchbase): There you will find an introduction example.
 * [Couchbase CRUD Excample](https://blog.couchbase.com/vaadin-couchbase-crud-sample/): There you will find a CRUD example.
+* [Couchbase 5](https://developer.couchbase.com/documentation/server/current/introduction/whats-new.html): The new couchbase 5 is role based and there are some changes that need to be considered.

 ## About me
 I am Carlos Becerra - MSc.
 Softwware & Systems.
 But to tell you the truth, I'd prefer to be a passionate developer.
 You can contact me via: